Frederik3152/basement_inventory/README.md

 # Basement Inventory Manager

-A Flask-based web application for managing home inventory with barcode scanning and stock tracking capabilities.
+A Flask-based web application for managing a home inventory with barcode scanning and stock tracking capabilities.

 ## Features